-This document was developed to support the Lake Manitoba and Lake St. Martin Outlet Channel Environmental Management and Monitoring Program.
-This document has been prepared by Manitoba Infrastructure as a way to share information and have discussion with Indigenous Communities and Groups and the public.
-This document has been prepared using existing environmental and preliminary engineering information, professional judgement as well as information from previous and ongoing public and Indigenous engagement and consultation.
+This document was developed to support the Environmental Management Program (EMP) for the Lake Manitoba and Lake St. Martin Outlet Channels Project (the Project).
+It has been prepared by Manitoba Transportation and Infrastructure as a way to share information and facilitate discussions with Indigenous rights-holders, stakeholders and the public.
+It has been prepared using existing environmental and engineering information and professional judgement, as well as information from previous and ongoing public and Indigenous engagement and consultation.
 The contents of this document are based on conditions and information existing at the time the document was prepared and do not take into account any subsequent changes.
-The information, data, recommendations, and conclusions in this report are subject to change as the information has been presented as draft and will not be considered complete until further engagement and consultation is complete.
-The plans may be further revised based on information and direction received from provincial and federal environmental regulators.
-This draft report be read as a whole, and sections or parts should not be read out of context.
+The information, data, recommendations, and conclusions in this report are subject to change as the information has been presented as draft.
+This draft plan should be read as a whole, in consideration of the entire EMP, and sections or parts should not be read out of context.